joshiausdemwald/AutowiringBundle/README.md

 What`s NEW?
 -----------

+June '11:

+- Testcoverage

+- Support fine-graned configuration of services.
+The following configuraton options are built-in:

+    - Scope
+    - Tags
+    - Public true|false
+    - Abstract (by declaring the underlying class "abstract)
+    - File

+May '11:

 Supports inheritance by analyzing base classes.
 Technically, each @Service annotated child class is defined using a service DefinitionDecorator which holds a reference to the parent service.
 This works recursivly until the root class